-Hunting is usually a common feature in the wilderness survival genre and role-playing games, although some hybrid strategy games may also have this feature.
+Hunting is usually a common feature in role-playing games and some adventure games, among others the wilderness survival genre.
 The byproducts of these creatures, may come in the form of food (e.g. meat), recipe ingredients (e.g. bear claws), or trophies (e.g. stag antlers; trophy harvesting is a term usually used to specifically identify big game hunting).
 These byproducts, depending on the type, may allow further activity or manipulation, such as selling the byproducts to merchants, meat products cooked for food, leather to be tanned and made into leather products, or to be used in alchemy recipes.

 Depending on the game, the process of hunting an animal may be as simple as killing an animal or creature, which will automatically leave behind a body, carcass, or byproducts.
 A specific skill (e.g. gut animal) in addition to having proper tools or items in the inventory may be required to conduct byproduct extraction from a body or carcass.